clemos/meadowlark/README.md

 ## Installation

 If you're using [Vagrant](http://vagrantup.com), run `vagrant up` and you're set.
-If not, make sure that Haxe, Node.js and MongoDB is installed, then run `npm install`.
+If not, make sure that Haxe, Node.js, Git and MongoDB is installed ([provision.sh](https://github.com/ciscoheat/meadowlark/blob/master/provision.sh) can be useful), then run `npm install`.

+You'll also need [js-kit](https://github.com/clemos/haxe-js-kit), a very nice Node.js library for Haxe.
+Install with `haxelib git js-kit https://github.com/clemos/haxe-js-kit.git master`.

 ## Compiling